oduwole-ayomipo/oduwole-ayomipo/README.md

 * 👮 Version Control

 ### What I am currently working on 🤵
-- 🔭 I’m currently working on obtaining my Meta Frontend Professional Certificate
+- 🔭 I’m currently working on obtaining the Meta Frontend Professional Certificate
 - 🌱 I’m currently learning React and React Native